 However, the identified problem is likely to interfere with the efficient function of this process.
-As discussed above, where an affected Generator has an MLF that is larger than one, there is an increased risk that AEMO will not collect sufficient revenue from load to settle the market, which may result in accrual of negative intra-RR.
+As discussed above, where an affected Generator has an MLF that is larger than one, there is an increased risk that AEMO will not collect sufficient revenue from load to settle the market, removing the possibility of positive intra-RR redistribution and potentially resulting in the accrual of negative intra-RR.

-This circumstance represents a weakening of the price signal identified above.
-While load who contribute to the worsening of intra-regional losses continue to pay more for energy, there is no supplementary lessening of TUoS charges for load who contribute to a reduction in the extent of losses.
-This reduces the effectiveness of the "positive" aspect of the price signal.
-Additionally, this circumstance can actually result in a positive price signal being sent to a Generator who may in fact be worsening losses.
+This circumstance represents a weakening of those price signals reflecting market participant impacts on losses.
+While load who contribute to a worsening of losses continue to pay more for energy, there is no supplementary lessening of TUoS charges for load who contribute to a reduction in the extent of losses.
+In fact, any benefit accrued by such load through lower energy prices may be eroded as the cost of negative intra-RR is recovered through increased TUoS charges.
+This circumstance could also result in a positive price signal being sent to a Generator who may in fact be worsening losses.
+The combination of these effects reduces the effectiveness of the price signal discussed above.

-The Commission considers that the circumstances discussed above may result in inefficient operational and investment decisions, by both load and generation.
-Given the demonstrated scale of intra-RR differences between different scenarios as identified by AEMO, the Commission considers that there is a material risk of such inefficiencies occurring.
+The Commission considers that these circumstances may result in inefficient operational and investment decisions, by both load and generation.
+Given the demonstrated scale of intra-RR differences between AEMO's scenarios, the Commission considers that there is a material risk of such inefficiencies occurring.